colrdavidson/simple_structures/README.md

 What if you wanted the opposite ordering?
 [Stacks](lists/stack.h) do that.
 Stacks are LIFO (Last-In, First-Out).
 > If you push in `0, 1, 2`, you'll get `2, 1, 0` out.

+## Fragmentation Is Hell
+So, if you've been following along so far, you may have noticed something important.
+When you allocate a big space in our arena, any space leftover in the block before it becomes unaccessible until we clear the whole arena.

+Not so great.
+You'll also have noticed another important tidbit...
+We don't have a real free for any of the allocators we've written yet!

+All that stale memory that we can't get to, is what we call "internal fragmentation".

+I"m a little sick of arenas, so we'll start with an allocator that's close to ideal for internal fragmentation.
+The [Pool Allocator](allocators/pool.h).
+To manage our allocs and frees, our pool allocator converts the pointer it passes out to an index into an internal bitset, which uses a bit per slot to track whether the slot has been filled.

+Bitsets give you the ability to track state in a very efficient compressed form, in our case, we're using 1 bit per 64-bit element, so we can track a 4096-byte page worth of slots in only 64 bytes.
+The larger the unit in our bitset, the more efficient the tracking gets.

+Our little pool allocator is solid for managing small allocations that need to be created and destroyed frequently, which makes it a great allocator for small linked list or tree nodes.